phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 This is because Android now uses Material design and the default icon for push will be completely white.

-In order to get a better user experience you can specify an alternate icon and background color to be shown when receiving a push notification.
+In order to get a better user experience, you can specify an alternate icon and background color to be shown when receiving a push notification.
 The code would look like this:

 ```javascript
 const push = PushNotification.init({